gisel-uninorte/SimpleDistributionPowerFlow.jl/README.md

 Grid topology is identified based on input line segments, transformers and switches information and the graph is plotting even without bus_coords file or with missing bus location information.

-Two commands are provided: `gridtopology()` to only topology verification, and `powerflow()` to evaluate voltages, currents, power and losses in circuit.
+Two commands are provided: `gridtopology()` for topology verification only, and `powerflow()` for voltages, currents, power and losses evaluation.

 ## Installation